MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/copilot-explain.md

 To use Copilot to explain an error or warning in the **Console** tool:

 1. Open a web page that contains the errors you want to explain.
-For example, open the [Console error explainer test page](https://microsoftedge.github.io/Demos/devtools-explain-error/).
+For example, open the [Console error explainer test page](https://microsoftedge.github.io/Demos/devtools-explain-error/) in a new window or tab.

 1. To open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press **Ctrl+Shift+I** (Windows, Linux) or **Command+Option+I** (macOS).
 DevTools opens.

 1. In DevTools, on the Activity Bar, select the **Console** tab.

 1. In the rendered web page, click the **Run** button next to one or more error descriptions.
-The demo page generates errors when you click the **Run** buttons.

-   The corresponding errors are shown in the **Console**:
+   The demo page then generates errors, which are shown in the **Console**:

    ![The demo web page in Edge, with the DevTools Console next to it, showing a few error messages](./copilot-explain-images/some-console-errors.png)